-It’s crucial to understand the various aspects of your home’s design and construction, including the roof.
+Understanding the various aspects of your home’s design and construction is crucial, including the roof.
 Roof pitch is one of those factors that can significantly impact the performance and longevity of your roofing system.
 Let’s discuss the implications of using shingles on a low pitch roof and explain why it’s not a recommended practice.

 Understanding Roof Pitch

 Roof pitch refers to the steepness or incline of your roof.
-It plays a vital role in determining the type of roofing material that is suitable for your home.
+It plays a vital role in determining the type of roofing material suitable for your home.
 A roof’s pitch is calculated as the vertical rise divided by the horizontal run.
 This is usually expressed as a ratio, such as 4:12.
 The higher the ratio, the steeper the roof.
-Typically, a low pitch roof is considered to have a pitch of 3:12 or less, while a high pitch roof has a pitch of 6:12 or greater.
+Typically, a low pitch roof is considered to have a pitch of 3:12 or less, while a high pitch roof has an angle of 6:12 or greater.

 The Problem with Shingles on Low Pitch Roofs